ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 expression, then you could replace all the remaining patterns with a simple `e -> e` rule).

-Can we do the reverse (ie. factorizing out common subexpressions)?
+Can we do the reverse (i.e. factorizing out common subexpressions)?
 We can!
 (But it's a bit more complicated).
 The following version only works for the top level expression.
 You could certainly extend it to cope with all levels of an expression and more complex cases: